 Three UK deergrass taxa – two distinct species and their hybrid...

-Pages are linked from a drop-down menu under ‘Deergrasses’ in the banner atop, or [available on wider screens] from the side-bar to right or via the buttons below.
+Pages are linked from a drop-down menu under ‘Deergrasses’ in the banner atop, or from the side-bar to the right** or via the buttons below.
 Covered are the genus Trichophorum, the species and their hybrid, and there are pages for field ID, stem anatomy [fascinating!], and further information.

 Northern Deergrass, to which the name Trichophorum cespitosum now specifically applies, is becoming more widely known to UK botanists, but it is still unclear to what extent it is being overlooked, possibly over-recorded, or logged in error when T. germanicum, either as the species, or in an aggregate sense, was intended.